rchahal123/starter-academic/content/home/experience.md

     location: Pennsylvania
     date_start: '2012-07-01'
     date_end: '2015-08-31'
     description: Coordinated recruitment efforts and collected data for multiple longitudinal studies investigating cognitive development in typically-developing and at-risk children, adolescents, and adults.
 Tested subjects on behavioral and imaging protocols using eye-tracking, fMRI, MEG, and PET.
-Examined neural influences on incentive processing and inhibitory control and contributed to a review of literature on cognitive control development.
+Examined neural influences on incentive processing and inhibitory control during adolescence.

   - title: Research Assistant, Supervised by Joy Geng, Ph.D.
     company: Center for Mind & Brain, University of California, Davis